2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 5. Education:

-Remember: These are just averages and can vary significantly depending on the specific company, target audience, and market conditions.
-Regularly track your own metrics and benchmark them against industry standards to evaluate your effectiveness and identify areas for improvement.
+Remember: These averages can vary significantly depending on the specific company, target audience, and market conditions.
+Regularly track your metrics and benchmark them against industry standards to evaluate your effectiveness and identify areas for improvement.

 Direct mail